yone-k/discord-mcp/TOOLLIST.en.md

 - Filter options: adminOnly, excludeManaged
 - Includes member information plus role details and permissions analysis

+### get_voice_regions

+Get a list of available Discord voice regions.

+- Retrieves all available voice regions
+- Identifies optimal regions
+- Includes information about deprecated and custom regions

+### get_guild_invites

+Get a list of invite links for a specific Discord server.

+- Retrieves all invite links from the server
+- Detailed information including inviter, usage count, expiration
+- Includes target channel and server information

+### get_channel_invites

+Get a list of invite links for a specific Discord channel.

+- Retrieves invite links for the specified channel only
+- Detailed information including inviter, usage count, expiration
+- Includes target channel and server information

+### get_guild_webhooks

+Get a list of webhooks for a specific Discord server.

+- Retrieves all webhooks from the server
+- Information about webhook creator, type, and URL
+- Identifies follower webhooks and application webhooks

+### get_channel_webhooks

+Get a list of webhooks for a specific Discord channel.

+- Retrieves webhooks for the specified channel only
+- Information about webhook creator, type, and URL
+- Identifies follower webhooks and application webhooks

 ## Configuration

 To use these tools, you need: